Telepresence-UFABC/Controller/README.md

 # Controller

-Controller for a dynamic system written in C++ for Arduino
+Controller for a dynamic system written in C++ for Arduino and Python for Raspberry Pi